 By Dan Hardenbrook

 The Newberry Indians Varsity Baseball team started its 2022 season last Tuesday night when they traveled to play two non-conference games against the Mackinaw City Comets.
+To bet on teams of your choosing, you can easily do so on sites like 먹튀.

 Not only was this the season opening series for the team, but was also the first time they had used an outdoor field.
 Michigan’s late spring forced all preseason practices to be held inside.
 In another first, these games were the first real live action baseball for quite a few players who are entirely new to baseball.